 Perform a statistical analysis evaluating an association between serum CRP and 4 year all-cause mortality by comparing the probability of death within 4 years across groups defined by whether the subjects have high serum CRP (“high” = CRP > 3 mg/l).

-Ans:
+Ans: 9/10 points Minus 1 point for slight discrepancies in the numerical results compared to the answer key.

 Methods: Indicator variable was generated as indicator of high CRP and used for the following analysis.
 The probabilities of death within 4 years of study enrollment were compared between subjects with high CRP (> 3 mg/l) and those with low to average CRP (≤ 3 mg/l).
 Differences in the probability of death within 4 years of study enrollment were tested using Pearson's chi squared test.
 95% confidence intervals for the difference in population mortality of death within 4 years were computed using Wald statistics.